andrzejlisek/ConChat/Readme.md

 The chatbot actually works as stateless machine, so everytime, if you send further questions, the whole conversation history \(excluding the messages with 0 tokens\) is sent to server\.
 You can ommit any message from history by move into the middle of the screen and press the **Tab** key\.
 Ommited messages are indicated by strikethrough\.
 You can turn ommision off by pressing the **Tab** key one more within the same message\.

+The messages, which are ommited due to **0** tokens length or exceeding history tokens limit are indicated by strikethrough line at the screen edges\.

 In order to check the message size in tokens, you can press the **Insert** or **F12** key\.
 The number of token will be written into the input text field\.

 Everytime, if you send the question, the chat server sends the number of tokens for question and answer\.
 These numbers are stored in the context and erroneous messages including questions without answer, are not sent to server\.
 These messages are indicated by strikethrough mark in the first and last text column and will be permanently ommited\.